SumiSastri/react-forms-hub/src/components/docs/formik-docs/formik.md

 5. Passes through any additional props you require - like id, placeholder, etc.,
 6. Type of field - text area/ number/ password etc. (as prop used instead of type)

-__ErrorMessage__

-- Create a React Error Message functional component
-- Import it into the form
-- Use the HoC ```ErrorMessage/ >``` use the React Error Message component you have created as a prop

 __FieldArray__